rossbar/elegant-scipy/markdown/ch4.markdown

 taken.
 A first slice at fixed range shows the strength of echoes against elevation and azimuth.
 Another two slices at fixed elevation and azimuth respectively shows the slope.
-The stepped construction of the high wall in an opencast mine is visible in the azimuth plane.
+The stepped construction of the high wall in an opencast mine is visible in the elevation-azimuth plane.

 <img src="../figures/axes_slices.png"
      alt="Diagram showing azimuth, elevation and range slices through data volume"/>